top of page

 Considerations

 When selecting bedding for your rats, consider factors such as absorbency, odor control, safety, and instincts to dig.
 It's essential to prioritize their health and well-being by choosing bedding options that meet their needs without posing any risks.
 Additionally, ensure proper maintenance of the bedding and habitat to prevent health issues.
 If you can smell ammonia or poo, it is a lot stronger of a smell to your rats and needs to be replaced or spot cleaned more frequently.
-Some people opt for a mix of bedding such as paper and aspen which offers the comfort of paper but the ammonia absorbency of aspen.
+Some people opt for a mix of bedding such as paper and aspen which offers the comfort of paper but the ammonia control of aspen.
 Feel free to play around with different types to see what works best for your rats.

 -Note: switching bedding types, or any change in environment, can trigger sneezes in rats.
-If the sneezing persists for more than 14 days, or other symptoms are evident (strange noises when breathing, excess porphrin, acting sickly/tired, then it is more than new environment sneezes.
+If the sneezing persists for more than 14 days, or other symptoms are evident (strange noises when breathing, excess porphrin, acting sickly/tired), then it is more than new environment sneezes.
 These are indications of a respiratory infection and you should see a vet.

 Comments